 - A resident in a care home or long term residential facility

 There are a number of sites across Nottingham and Nottinghamshire delivering the booster jab.
 You can book an appointment on the NHS website or by calling 119.
-Eligible members of the public will be able to book from 152 days after their second dose.

 Third doses for people who are immunosupressed

 If you had a severely weakened immune system when you had your first 2 doses of the coronavirus (COVID-19) vaccine, you will be offered an additional primary dose (3rd dose) before your booster.

 The first 2 doses may not have given you as much protection as they can for people who do not have a severely weakened immune system.
 An additional primary dose may help give you better protection.

 People with a severely weakened immune system include those who had or have: